-In this guide I will offer you some advice on how to set up your Jira notification scheme the better way.
+In this guide, I will offer you some advice on how to set up your Jira notification scheme in a better way.
 And I’ll also help you avoid common mistakes most people seem to make.

 Jira is an immensely powerful task management tool.
 And it can help to save you a lot of time while getting work done fast.

 However, when it comes to setting up notifications, it might be tempting to get updates on everything that’s happening across the board.
 But doing so is a big mistake.
 Managing those updates can turn into a job in itself, trust me, I’ve been there.
 Maybe you have been as well.

 Note: Read more about Jira Productivity Killers: Avoid These Commonly Shared Worst Advice.

 Why would you want to get Jira notifications anyway?

 A good place to start is to ask why you would want to get notifications from Jira in the first place.
 What’s actually useful?

 - To receive updates on issues that require your input or feedback

 - To stay up to date on issues that are important to what you’re doing (I’d recommend being conservative here)

 If an issue doesn’t fall into either of those two buckets, there’s a good chance you don’t actually need to receive notifications about it.